 - It’s not directly stated in section 1031 of the tax code, but there’s a general rule that in order for these exchange transactions to count as ‘like kind’, the same person who sells the property is required to be the one who replaces it as well.
 Along similar lines, whoever holds the title for the relinquished property must be on the title for the new one.

 - In addition, per IRS Section 1031(a)(2)(D), interests in partnerships are not exchangeable – as such, the interest has to be transitioned to a tenant in common interest before a 1031 exchange can take place.

 When It Gets Complicated

 This is simple enough in some cases, but in others, it can get a bit complex.
 If you’re part of an LLC, partnership or trust where other members are looking to cash out but you or other parties in the arrangement want to use a 1031 exchange to defer capital gains, the most common technique here is the “Drop and Swap.”

 During a Drop and Swap transaction, you’re basically “dropping” yourself from your partnership – instead, it becomes a tenant in common relationship with your partners.
 From there, you then “swap” into a replacement property.
-In essence, the Drop and Swap changes the property title in this partnership, removing individual names to achieve the transfer.
+In essence, the Drop and Swap change the property title in this partnership, removing individual names to achieve the transfer.

 To understand how this works, let’s look at a basic example.
-Let’s say you’re one of four members in an LLC that own a pro rata share of a commercial building.
+Let’s say you’re one of four members in an LLC that own a pro-rata share of a commercial building.
 As a group, the LLC is considering selling the property within the next year – for simplicity, we’ll say the asking price is $1,000,000.

 The other three members of the LLC are looking to pay taxes and receive net sales proceeds on the sale – but in your case, you want to put your portion toward another investment property using a 1031 exchange.
 Here are some important factors in your Drop and Swap transaction: